adityaraj0543/adityaraj0543/README.md

 * 🎓 B.Tech in Computer Science & Engineering
 * 💻 Focused on **Java, Spring Boot, MERN & Full-Stack Development**
 * 🧠 Strong interest in **Data Structures & Algorithms**
-* 🚀 Building real-world projects to strengthen software engineering skills
+* 🚀 Building real-world applications and continuously improving my engineering skills
-* 🔐 Interested in backend architecture, APIs, databases and scalable systems
+* 🔐 Interested in backend engineering, APIs, databases and scalable systems
-* 📈 Continuously learning, building and improving
+* 📈 Always learning, building and improving
 * 💡 Fun fact: **I can spend hours debugging one line of code—and somehow enjoy every minute of it 😄**

 ---